flyingcircusio/doc/src/reference/security/data-protection.md

 % ISMSControl: A.9.1.1
 % ISMSControl: 5.15

-**Measures for access control protect against access by unauthorized personnel.**

 Customer-owned virtual machines may be accessed by all Flying Circus administrators implicitly.
 In projects additional staff (e.g. support staff) may get explicit access.
 Access by others (e.g., customer personnel, third parties) must be authorised by a client representative.

 % ISMSControl: A.9.2.1